Panda Pay

 If the answer is no — or even "probably not" — it goes on the cancel list.
 This test cuts through the endowment effect, which is the psychological tendency to overvalue things just because you already have them.

-Step 4: Negotiate or Cancel (5 minutes)
+Step 4: Decide and Take Action (5 minutes)

-- Free trial conversions (48% of people forget to cancel before being charged)
+• Free trial conversions (48% of people forget to cancel before being charged)

-- App subscriptions through Apple/Google (check Settings → Subscriptions on your phone)
+• App subscriptions through Apple/Google (check Settings → Subscriptions on your phone)

-- Annual renewals that auto-charge once a year
+• Annual renewals that auto-charge once a year

 What to Do With the Money You Save